Combat Missions: Competition

 For the first twelve evolutions, the team with the lower score was obligated to discharge a teammate.
 The choice for discharge would be selected either by vote or, in case of a tie or refusal, drawing swords until one man pulls one with a red tip; that man would be discharged.
 For the first six evolutions, the teammate who is being discharged will stay in the discharge room while the rest of the team headed into the dossier room to select a replacement.
 The squad has 10 minutes to decide on whom to select.
 From evolution 7-10, lost players were no longer replaced, severely weakening the losing squads.
 If a team member from any squad during Evolutions 7-10 has an injury or illness that prevents him from continuing in the competition, they may voluntarily be discharged and the squad can go into the dossier room to find a replacement.
 During the last phase, the entire losing squad was kicked off in order to determine the overall winning squad.
 After that squad (Bravo) was selected, it was split into two teams of 3 who faced off.
 From those 3 remaining players one was eliminated in a Training Exercise, and the final two faced off in a mission in order to select the Combat Missions individual champion.

 During the discharge ceremony at the end of each evolution, the three squads (2 squads that didn't compete during that evolution and the winning squad) fell in formation (similar to the beginning of each evolution).
 The remaining squad members of the losing squad assemble up front waiting for their discharged teammate to exit the discharge room.
 Once the discharged teammate comes out of the room, Rudy Boesch commends him and renders him a salute and officially dismisses him from the camp.
 His teammates also say goodbye to him as he walks out.
 A vehicle will pull up outside the camp gates to collect him.
 During evolutions 1-6, the same vehicle will drop off a teammate whom the losing squad chose in the dossier room.
 Evolutions 7-10 will have the vehicle collect the discharged teammate only.
 Evolutions 11-13 will have 2 vehicles pull up to collect the discharged squad and evolutions 14 and 15 will have a vehicle that will collect the losing teammates from the championship squad until 2 are left.

 When the new teammate enters the camp, he will immediately go to Rudy to report for duty.
 Rudy welcomes him and tells him which squad he is assigned to.
 Then the order to fall out is given which concludes the discharge ceremony and this officially ends each evolution.

 Contestants

 The following is a list of contestants from the "Dossier Room" who never got picked to play:

-Results

-Tank takeout (Evolution 1 and 2)
+Round 1: Episodes 1-6

-Start of Round 1: Lose the mission, lose a man and proceed to the dossier room to replace him.
+(Start of Round 1: Lose the mission, lose a man and proceed to the dossier room to replace him.)